CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 <li><strong>s</strong>: seconds</li>
 <li><strong>now</strong></li>
 </ul>
 For the <code>between</code> option, you can enter the start (<code>text-time</code>) and end time (<code>text-endtime</code>) values as most recent first and least recent second, or vice versa.
-The values do not have to have the same unit of measure.
+The values do not require the same unit of measure.
+Use the <code>around</code> option to view information for a particular time.

 {{</notice>}}

 ### View Detailed Cable Information for All Devices

-You can view which cables connect to each interface port for all devices, including the module type, vendor, part number and performance characteristics.
-You can also view the cable information for a given device by adding a hostname to the `show` command.
+- View which cables connect to each interface port for all devices, including the module type, vendor, part number and performance characteristics.
+- View the cable information for a given device by adding a hostname to the `show` command.

+{{<expand "Example show interfaces physical command">}}

-This example shows cable information and status for all interface ports on all devices.
+The following example shows cable information and status for all interface ports on all devices:

 ```
 cumulus@switch:~$ netq show interfaces physical